 A self-made golf pioneer who invented the modern sand wedge and completed a career Grand Slam with a shot heard around the world.

-Born Eugenio Saraceni to Italian immigrant parents, Gene Sarazen took up caddying as a boy and forged himself into one of golf's most inventive and determined champions.
-Short and stocky, he was a powerhouse swinger known for his fierce competitive spirit.
-His career ignited in the 1920s, but his legacy was forged in the 1930s through two iconic moments.
-In 1932, facing a crucial shot from a hard-packed sand lie at the British Open, he benefited from a club he had recently perfected: the modern sand wedge, with a lowered and angled flange that revolutionized bunker play.
-Three years later, at the inaugural Masters Tournament, he struck what he called 'the most thrilling shot of my life'—a 4-wood from 235 yards on the par-5 15th that went in for a double eagle, propelling him to victory and completing the Career Grand Slam.
+Gene Sarazen struck a 4-wood from 235 yards on the par-5 15th at the inaugural Masters Tournament in 1935, the shot going in for a double eagle and propelling him to victory.
+That win completed the Career Grand Slam.
+Born Eugenio Saraceni to Italian immigrant parents, he took up caddying as a boy.
+Short and stocky, he was a powerhouse swinger with a fierce competitive spirit.
+In 1932, facing a crucial shot from a hard-packed sand lie at the British Open, he used a club he had recently perfected: the modern sand wedge, with a lowered and angled flange that revolutionized bunker play.
 Sarazen remained a vibrant ambassador for the game well into his nineties, a living bridge to golf's early days.
+He died in 1999.

 1901–1927